lrslab/nanoCEM/docs/tutorials.md

 ## Single mode

-If you have only one sample and want to view specific regions of features, nanoCEM also provides a single mode, which supported all three preprocessing method `f5c resquiggle`, `f5c eventalign`, `tombo` and `move_table`.
+If you have only one sample and want to view specific regions of features, nanoCEM also provides a single mode, which supported all four preprocessing method `f5c resquiggle`, `f5c eventalign`, `tombo` and `move_table`.

 For example,